Introduction to Data Decay

 The word decay refers to when something decomposes, or is beginning to rot.
-Data decay is a phenomenon which occurs when an organisation’s quality of data deteriorates over time.
-It is data that has become outdated, inaccurate and no longer fit for purpose.
+Data decay occurs in business when an the quality of data deteriorates over time.
+It is information that has become outdated, inaccurate and no longer fit for purpose.

 79% of CRM users found that data decay has accelerated after the COVID pandemic.
 However it has always been a phenomenon businesses must deal with at some point.

-If an organisation does not have data checking procedures in place, this can lead to inaccurate reporting, missed opportunities, wasted time and money and they may face the consequences of breaching GDPR laws which include significant fines.
+If an organisation does not have data checking procedures in place, this can lead to inaccurate reporting, missed opportunities, wasted resources and they’ll be faced with consequences of breaching GDPR which includes significant fines.
 Studies have also found that 70% of CRM data is inaccurate by the end of each year.

 Another cause of data decay occurs in the collection stages of data capture.
-When data is input to a CRM system, human error can cause the degradation of information.
-For example a user may enter Av.
-Instead of Avenue in an address line, or misspell an email address when adding contact information, one might add extra or too few characters and any other human error when entering CRM data.
+When data is put into a CRM databse, human error can cause the degradation of information.
+For example, entering Av. instead of Avenue in an address line, or Steven instead of Stephen.
 These are basic, but common occurrences during data entry practices.

 Duplication is another cause of data decay.
 Duplicated data occurs when the same piece of information is entered multiple times into a database.